mohalibou/Calm-to-Conflict/README.md

 ## MulT.ipynb — The Full Pipeline

-The notebook is the canonical, readable version of the entire project.
+The notebook is the canonical, readable version of the entire MulT model.
 All five sections run end-to-end in a single file.

 | Section | What it does |
 |---------|-------------|